Analytical solution of stochastic resonance in the nonadiabatic regime: Introduction

 It is common to consider noise as a hindrance in measurements and observations, which underlies the general idea of filtering in signal processing \cite{lang1996,chen2006}.
 In contrast, there are circumstances in which the presence of noise may facilitate the detection of a signal.
 A prominent example is {\em stochastic resonance}, during which noise can amplify a weak signal and drive a dramatic transition in the state of a system \cite{benzi1981, benzi1982, benzi1983, mcnamara1989, gammaitoni1998}.
 The simplest stochastic resonance configuration considers the trajectory of a Brownian particle in a double-well potential influenced by a weak periodic forcing; as the random forcing increases so too does the observed signal-to-noise ratio \cite{mcnamara1989}?
 As the noise amplitude varies a resonance with the periodic forcing triggers transitions between the stable minima.

 The term stochastic resonance originated in a series of studies by Benzi et al., \cite{benzi1981, benzi1982, benzi1983} that focused on the observed periodicity of Earth's ice ages.
 Namely, because the 100 kyr eccentricity of the Milankovitch orbital cycles provides such a weak periodic solar insolation forcing, as the strength of random forcing varies, a resonance may drive the transition between the cold and warm states of the Earth's climate system.
 Whilst the original motivation was an explanation of ice-age periodicity, the generality of the framework has driven a myriad of studies across science and engineering.
 For example, a modest subset in which stochastic resonance is a key process includes the sensory systems of many animals, including humans, facilitating the recognition of weak signals buried in environment noise \cite{levin1996, russell1999, kitajo2003}, it is used to enhance signals in blurry images \cite{rallabandi2010, chouhan2013} and in detecting machine faults in mechanical engineering \cite{lu2019}.
 Despite this breadth, the theoretical foundation of stochastic resonance is based on the Kramer's escape rate from one of the mimina of a bi-stable system within the adiabatic limit \cite{mcnamara1989, gammaitoni1998}.
 In particular, rather than directly solving the non-autonomous Fokker-Planck equation, the periodic forcing of the potential is treated as a constant assuming that the frequency of the periodic forcing is asymptotically small.
-However, in most realistic settings, a weak signal is not consistent with a single periodic function, but rather with a continuous spectrum of many frequencies \cite{collins1996}.
+However, in most realistic settings, a weak signal is not consistent with a single periodic function, but rather with a continuous spectrum of many frequencies \cite{collins1996, lu2019, moss2004, mcinnes2008}.
+However, in other problems, for example when studying the crossover between subcritical and supercritical noise intensity regimes in periodically forced bistable systems \cite{nader2021stochastic, berglund2002sample}, the small periodic forcing assumption must be abandoned.
 Therefore, use of stochastic resonance in practical systems requires a generalization of the existing theory to the {\em non-adiabatic case}.